fodilfliti/flutter_scale_kit/README.md

 **Note:** If no font is configured, Flutter's default font (Roboto on Android, San Francisco on iOS) will be used.
 The font configuration is completely optional.

+## Package Size

+**Important:** When you add this package as a dependency using `flutter pub get`, you will **NOT** download the `example` folder.
+Pub.dev automatically excludes the example folder from the package distribution.
+The example folder is only available on the pub.dev website for documentation purposes.

+The package size is optimized and only includes the necessary library code (`lib/` folder).

 ## API Reference

 ### Extension Methods (on num)